 NIJ has developed and published NIJ Standard-0117.01, Public Safety Bomb Suits.
 The certification program for these products is operated by the Safety Equipment Institute (SEI) (Notice: Outside Link).
 A list of products tested and found to comply with the standard can be viewed at SEI’s Certified Product List page (Notice: Outside Link).

-NIJ has also transitioned certification of criminal justice restraints from an NIJ program to private sector organizations.
-The NIJ list of approved restraints is no longer available, but a list of certified restraints for criminal justice use will be available soon.
-Find more information here.
-See the Federal Register Notice here.
+NIJ has developed and published NIJ Standard-1001.00, Criminal Justice Restraints.
+With the publication of this standard, NIJ has also transitioned certification of criminal justice restraints from an NIJ program to private sector organizations (See the Federal Register Notice here).
+The certification program for these products is operated by the Safety Equipment Institute (SEI) (Notice: Outside Link).
+The NIJ list of approved restraints from the previous program is no longer available, but a list of NIJ-approved restraints for criminal justice use, in accordance with the new standard, will be available soon.
+For more information on the new program operated by SEI, click here.